Kurt Markus

 Kurt Markus (April 6, 1947 – June 12, 2022) was an American photographer, cinematographer and screenwriter.

-Born in rural Montana and self-taught, Markus was a nationally and internationally published photographer of "unique vision'.
+Born in rural Montana and self-taught, Markus was a nationally and internationally published photographer.
 He won major awards for his editorial, advertising, and personal work.
-His photographs demonstrate "extraordinary vision and focus" and are critically renowned.
+His photographs are critically renowned.

 Early life

 Kurt Michael Markus was born the eldest child of Raymond Markus and Juanita (Johnson) Markus in Whitefish, Montana, on April 6, 1947.

 Career

 Markus's personal work began with a focus on American West cowboys, which is perhaps his most-acclaimed subject to this day.
 "His timeless photographs explore the rugged yet romantic spirit of the cowboy...Markus reveals an era that is all but forgotten today.
 In his photography, Markus documents a life style of solitude and difficulty, yet to the viewers, a sense of romance; a hard life of plain food, plain surroundings, horses, and exposure to the elements, and yet a simple life free of inherent stress...
 [He is] a truly amazing photographer of the fashion and travel industry".

 Since then, he lived various lives as a photographer, making his mark in landscape, figure study, celebrity, fashion, sports, travel, and more.
 "Whatever the theme, he is most known for his sense of realism and his decidedly direct and not the least bit artificial approach".
 Although most of his career was devoted to photography, he also created music videos and films.

 In 1994, Markus was one of five photographers to participate in a special 25th-anniversary edition of Rolling Stone magazine presenting the living legends of rock-n-roll.
 In 1999, Markus won a Life magazine Alfred Eisenstaedt Photography Award for his Rolling Stone "Sports Hall of Fame" shots of triathlete Peter Kotland.

 In 2003, Markus filmed a music video and photographed the album art for Tori Amos's Scarlet's Walk.
 "Tori felt that Kurt's love for America went hand-in-hand with the theme."

 In 2006, Markus filmed Jewel's music video Goodbye Alice in Wonderland spontaneously, after a photo shoot at her Texas ranch.
 "The homegrown clip beautifully reflects both the song's organic, intimate sound and its powerfully autobiographical story."
 Markus shot the video entirely with a classic Super 8 camera.

 The New Yorker magazine praised Markus's photographs in the Staley-Wise exhibition America the Beautiful (March 6 – May 9, 2009).
 "If anyone steals the show, it's Kurt Markus, whose six photographs (many of cowboys) are quietly, unfailingly artful".

 In 2009, David Roberts published The Last of His Kind, a biography about mountaineer Bradford Washburn.
 The biography features Markus's portrait of Washburn at age 93.
 Roberts says, "Kurt Markus's deft profile of Brad in 'Outside' remains the definitive assessment of Washburn as a master photographer."